 Age and decay took its toll and the church had to close in 1996 for a massive restoration project.
-Not only was the church fully restored, it was transformed into a multipurpose community venue, with a popular cafe and community centre occupying the interior.
+Not only was the church fully restored, but it was also transformed into a multipurpose community venue, with a popular cafe and community centre occupying the interior.

 All Saints is still very much a consecrated building and holds regular services, but you are more likely to meet people arriving for a cup of tea and conversation rather than a worship service.

 It is a bit disconcerting at first exploring the church interior, dodging amidst cafe tables and trying to trip over the feet of cafe customers, but in truth, it is good to see the historic space being used.

 In amidst the trappings of a popular city-centre cafe the church retains a wealth of fascinating historical features.
 The most interesting feature is a wonderful set of 14th-century misericords.
 The underside of the misericords - built to provide support for monks who had to stand during long services - are carved with humorous figures and grotesque beasts.

 The colourful stained glass in the large east window depicts Hereford's patron saints, St Aethelbert and St Thomas de Cantelupe, whose shrine is in the cathedral 5 minutes walk away.
 Many of the church windows are by the Arts and Crafts artist ME Aldrich Rope (1891-1988).

 Look for the brass plaque to David Garrick, the famous Shakesperian actor and producer, who was born in this, baptised in All Saints on 28 February 1716, and is buried in Westminster Abbey.